Referrals & Enquiries

 See the process whereby a child’s admission to the Mulberry Bush School takes place by clicking here: Flowchart of the Process of a child’s admission.
 The document follows the progress from initial enquiry, through the referral stage and up to the point of admission.
 On the admission date there will be a ‘Getting to Know You Meeting’ attended by the child, their carers and the lead professional.
 We would then begin our assessment and expect the LA to liaise with us to arrange reviews.

-- You can either download and complete the Placement Request Form, or
+Please download and complete the Placement Request Form

 It may be useful to keep this document to hand as an easy reference tool if you are referring a child to the school.